niklasekstrom/RPROM/README.md

 ## Building

-The hardware can be cheaply built by [JLCPCB](https://jlcpcb.com/).
+The hardware can be cheaply built by [JLCPCB](https://jlcpcb.com/) using Economic PCBA.
+Components should be assembled only on the top side, and select that tooling holes are "Added by Customer".

 Please pay attention to the orientation of the components if ordering assembly from JLCPCB.
 Especially pay attention to the orientation of coil L1.
 When